 All Year Round!
 But it also really depends on the type of animal you wish to see and your budget.
 Certain reserves have good game viewing all year round but others will have particularly good elephant sightings or other migratory animals at different times of the year.
 It is generally felt that the African winter (Jan to March and July – October) is the best time to go on safari, There is no rain, the grass is dry and vegetation sparse making game viewing easier.
 It is also the time when animals are on the move looking for food and water.
 In Kenya and Tanzania, you have the memorable opportunity of witnessing the migration of over two million animals.
-However for budget travelers (April to June and November to Mid December) is the low season so you can take advantage of the special offers and sometimes even pay half the price of high seasons.
+However for budget travelers (March/April to May/June and November to Mid December) is the low season so you can take advantage of the special offers and sometimes even pay half the price of high seasons.
 March/April to May/June is also rainy season as “long rains” occur during these months, so be sure to bring appropriate clothes as well as protective gear.
 “Short rains” occurs from October to November/ December and around February and start of March, it is usually very hot.

 East Africa can be reached by regular international flights to its major cites ie Nairobi, Dare salaam and Kampala.
 There are many airlines operating direct flights to Nairobi from Europe, United States and Asia.
 You can also get easy connections where there are no direct flights.
 You might choose to approach your local travel agent for assistance regarding the flight connections.
 Please Contact us for more options!
 We however arrange flights within Africa.

 All visitors are required to carry a passport that is valid for six months beyond the intended length of stay.
 Nationals of certain countries do not require visas – this depends on the country you are visiting.
 It is advisable to check with the Embassy of the country that you intend visiting for the latest visa and entry requirements.
 For tourists who intend to visit Kenya, visa exempt countries can be checked here. • Citizens requiring visa can apply via the E-Visa portal.
 Visa costs 52 USD and approval is being done real-time.

 Temperatures in are generally mild but can become considerably cooler in the evening, so pack multiple layers of clothing to ensure you stay comfortable on afternoon game drives and walks.
 It goes without saying that the standard safari gear must include a broad brim hat, sunscreen and mosquito repellent.
 In areas where malaria is prevalent, summer is generally a more risky time to travel.
 So, before you go on safari, consult your doctor for the necessary anti-malaria medication.
 Also bring other emergency medications.
-Your packing list should include: • Long sleeved shirts, pants and socks to protect from mosquito bites • A small flashlight and batteries • Adapter plugs and convertors for electrical devices • Sun glasses, sun hat and sun screen • Long skirts, t-shirts, sweaters, pants, tops and flip flops • Good walking shoes • A good camera , batteries and a charger • Insect repellent • Light rain gear for summer months • Warm clothes for the morning and evening • Binoculars • Basic medical kit • Padlock • Local sim card for longer stays • Bright colors and white are not advised for a safari but are good for the beach • Camouflage is illegal- Military wear
+Your packing list should include: • Long sleeved shirts, pants and socks to protect from mosquito bites • A small flashlight and batteries • Adapter plugs and convertors for electrical devices • Sun glasses, sun hat and sun screen • Long skirts, t-shirts, sweaters, pants, tops and flip flops • Good walking shoes • A good camera, batteries and a charger • Insect repellent • Light rain gear for summer months • Warm clothes for the morning and evening • Binoculars • Basic medical kit • Padlock • Local sim card for longer stays • Bright colors and white are not advised for a safari but are good for the beach

 No. English is spoken throughout East and Southern Africa, especially by those involved in the tourist trade.
 European and Middle Eastern languages spoken in Africa include German (Namibia) and Arabic (Tanzania).
 At a reasonable fee, you can get a driver / guide who speaks your local language.
 Our drivers speak various languages and we have specialists for French, Spanish, Italian, Swahili, Japanese, Indian, Chinese and Russian.